scFAIR/scFAIR/schema/7.1.0/schema.md

     <tr>
       <th>Value</th>
         <td>
           <code>str</code>.
-The key MUST be the <b>Ensembl</b> assembly name of the assembly used for gene annotation.
-For e.g. <code>"GRCh38.p14"</code> for Homo Sapiens release 115.
+The key MUST be the <b>Ensembl</b> assembly name of the assembly used for gene annotation, e.g. <code>"GRCh38.p14"</code> for Homo Sapiens release 115.
 You can relate for e.g. to this <a href="https://www.ensembl.org/info/website/archives/assembly.html">correspondance table</a> for the main Ensembl database.
         </td>
     </tr>
 </tbody></table>